 step six

-- Allow to cool for about 10-15 minutes, then stir together 1 tablespoon of marmalade with 1 tablespoon boiling water.
+Allow the flapjack to cool in the tin for about 10-15 minutes.
+Stir together 1 tablespoon of marmalade with 1 tablespoon boiling water.
 Brush this over the warm flapjack, then leave for about 15-20 minutes before cutting into squares.

 how to store flapjacks

-Stored in an airtight tin or tupperware box at room temperature, flapjacks will keep for up a week, but I bet they won’t!
+Stored in an airtight tin or tupperware box at room temperature, flapjacks will keep for up to one week, but I bet they won’t!

 did you make this recipe?